EricFram/EricFram.github.io/_posts/2015-06-04-Create-and-Populate-a-Simple-Database-Using-SQLite-R-and-App-Annie-API.md

 I've found that I frequently want to compare sales and revenue data across territories, dates, and applications.
 We use App Annie to keep track of all of this information, but constantly going to their website to download .csv files gets pretty tedious.
 They offer and API that let's me get all the data I want much more efficiently.
 Instead of making frequent API calls, I prefer to store the data in my own database.

 The database management system I've chosen for this purpose is [SQLite]("https://www.sqlite.org/").
-It's super lightweight, super easy to set up, and perfect for storing a relatively small amount of data.
-It would not be good if I had a large amount of data that I needed to store on a server or if lots of other people were also accessing the database.
-SQLite is perfect for my uses here.
+It's lightweight, easy to set up, and perfect for storing a relatively small amount of data.
+It would not be good if I had a large amount of data that I needed to store on a server or if lots of other people were also accessing the database, but it is perfect for my uses here.

 From within R, I can get the data from the API and create and set up the sales and revenue database with only about 100 lines of code.
 Once everything is set up, it's easy to query data and run a wide range of analyses.